Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 A midsole provides underfoot cushioning and adds structural stability to the entire boot.
 Stiff boots likely come with a thick and stiff midsole, and most often require a break-in period.

-Stiffer midsoles provide the most durability, but because they have less give, can also be harder on the feet.
+Stiffer midsoles provide the most durability, but because they have less give, they can also be harder on the feet.
 Stiff midsoles are ideal for providing traction on highly technical terrain where foot movement isn’t ideal, such as mountaineering, ice climbing, and movement over variable terrain like talus fields.

-Soft and flexible hiking shoes are built with thinner, more pliable midsoles.
+Soft and flexible hiking boots are built with thinner, more pliable midsoles.
 Stiff boots can prevent your feet from becoming tired and sore, but flexible boots may be more comfortable and nimble for fast and light hiking, and they tend to prevent blisters.

 Different boots have different levels of midsole cushion, and which model to go with boils down to personal preference and the level of hiking you plan to do; (photo/Honey McNaughton)